clux/whyq/README.md

 Stdin is always used if it's piped to.

+Note that YAML is the assumed default input format and primary usage case (and what the binary is named after).

 ## TOML Input

 Using say `Cargo.toml` from this repo as input, and aliasing `tq='yq -i=toml'`:

 ```sh